pgbackrest/pgbackrest/CONTRIBUTING.md

 ## Introduction

 This documentation is intended to assist contributors to pgBackRest by outlining some basic steps and guidelines for contributing to the project.

+Code fixes or new features can be submitted via pull requests.
+Ideas for new features and improvements to existing functionality or documentation can be [submitted as issues](https://github.com/pgbackrest/pgbackrest/issues).
+You may want to check the [Project Boards](https://github.com/pgbackrest/pgbackrest/projects) to see if your suggestion has already been submitted.

+Bug reports should be [submitted as issues](https://github.com/pgbackrest/pgbackrest/issues).
+Please provide as much information as possible to aid in determining the cause of the problem.

+You will always receive credit in the [release notes](http://www.pgbackrest.org/release.html) for your contributions.

-Coding standards to follow are defined in [CODING.md](https://github.com/pgbackrest/pgbackrest/blob/master/CODING.md).
+Coding standards are defined in [CODING.md](https://github.com/pgbackrest/pgbackrest/blob/master/CODING.md) and some important coding details and an example are provided in the [Coding](#coding) section below.
 At a minimum, unit tests must be written and run and the documentation generated before submitting a Pull Request; see the [Testing](#testing) section below for details.

 ## Building a Development Environment